project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 ## API Manager services
-Run sudo `sudo ./deploy-apis.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
+Run `sudo ./deploy-apis.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
 This will set up the API Manager services.

 **Note:** The 2 steps below are necessary only when the application is being deployed for the first time and should be skipped for subsequent deploys.